AnthonyH45/AnthonyH45/README.md

 - ⚡ Fun fact: ...
 -->

-I am a 4th year at UCR studying Computer Science with Business Applications.
+I graduated with a degree in Computer Science with Business Applications from the University of California, Riverside in June 2022.

+At UCR, I did a few things:
-President of Cyber@UCR [https://cyber.cs.ucr.edu/](https://cyber.cs.ucr.edu/)
+- Former President of Cyber@UCR for 2 years [https://cyber.cs.ucr.edu/](https://cyber.cs.ucr.edu/)

-I am interested in Software Engineering as well as Security.
-Blue team, Red team, doesn't matter as long as I'm on some Security team.
+- Linux Admin for 2 years for UCR's WRCCDC team
+- Captain for 2 years for UCR's WRCCDC Team
+- Supplemental Instructor for CS10ABC classes for 2 years
+- Campus Tour Guide for the Marlan and Rosemary Bourns College of Engineering for 4 years

+I currently work as a Software Dev Engineer but am also interested in Security.

-Feel free to try the CTF on my website! [https://anthonyh45.github.io/](https://anthonyh45.github.io/)
+Feel free to try the CTF on my website! [https://anthony.hallak.net](https://anthony.hallak.net)

 Feedback welcome on the CTF (as well as other repos too)!